lovishGIT/lovishgit/README.md

 ###

-<p align="left">My name is Lovish Bansal and I'm a Professional MERN Stack Developer from Chitkara University.
+<p align="left">My name is Lovish Bansal and I'm a Professional MERN Stack and Next.js Web Developer from Chitkara University.
 I am an Aspiring Full Stack Developer.</p>

 ###